-Approximately 15 minutes before needed, reconstitute the lyophilized HRP conjugate by adding 200 μ l of diluent and mix gently.
+Approximately 15 minutes before needed, reconstitute the lyophilized HRP conjugate as directed on the vial label and mix gently.
 Dilute as described on the vial label to give the working conjugate solution.
 The reconstituted conjugate stock must be stored at -20°C in a sealed vial if future use is intended.